 • Find the Settings icon.

-• As your Nest is finished scanning for local networks, select your Wi-Fi and, if needed, put in your password.
+• As your Nest has scanned nearby networks, select your Wi-Fi and, if needed, enter your password.

 3. Does a Nest Thermostat Use a Battery and How Long Does It Last?

-Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
-It can be recharged using a USB charger that comes with the Nest.
+Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, Nest's manufacturer, a Nest Thermostat battery last an average of several months.
+The Nest's battery is rechargable with a USB cable included with the thermostat.

-If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
-Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.

 • Select Thermostat from home screen